t-w/ADFlib/README.md

 Only devices with a single volume on the whole device, so only floppy disks (ADF) or unpartitioned hard disk file (HDF) devices can be formatted.

 ### adfinfo
 A low-level utility / diagnostic tool, showing metadata about a device / device image or a file/directory inside the Amiga filesystem.
 In particular, it shows contents of Amiga filesystem metadata blocks, it can help understand structure of Amiga filesystems (for anyone curious...).

 ### adfbitmap
 A low-level utility / diagnostic tool for block allocation bitmap of ADF volumes.
 It can display the bitmap or rebuild it (in fact, enforce rebuilding it, even if the volume's flag says that the bitmap is valid).

 ### adfsalvage
 An utility allowing to list deleted entries (files, directories) on a volume and undelete them (in the future possibly also extract them to local filesystem).

 ## Credits:
 - main design and code : Laurent Clévy
-- current maintainer, recent core developments (Dec 2022-): Tomasz Wolak
+- main developer (Dec 2022-): Tomasz Wolak
 - unadf rewrite (in 2019) : Stuart Caie
 - Bug fixes and C++ wrapper : Bjarke Viksoe (adfwrapper.h)
 - WinNT native driver : Dan Sutherland and Gary Harris